bibliopolitica/bibliopolitica.org/site/pages/about/project.md

   <p class="mt-4">–Lillian Castillo-Speed</p>
 </blockquote>

-Richard Chabrán and Lillian Castillo-Speed missed Francisco Garcia-Ayvens’ participation in this version of the ongoing Bibliopolítica project.
-He passed away in 2018.
-We shared so many projects and had countless conversations about the Chicano Periodical Index and the Chicano Thesaurus and Chicana/o/x librarianship.
-We missed having conversations with him about Bibliopolítica, the digital exhibit.
+Francisco García-Ayvens, friend and former Coordinator of the Chicano Studies library, passed away in 2018.
+Richard Chabrán and Lillian Castillo-Speed shared many collaborations and conversations with Francisco about the Chicano Periodical Index, the Chicano Thesaurus and Chicana/o/x librarianship.
+His participation was missed while working on this version of the Bibliopolítica project.

 ## Contact